MakeSchool-Tutorials/sa-2018-concentration/P04-Game-Logic/content.md

 When a player clicks on a square, the following should happen:

-1. Check that the square isn't already faceup or matched with it's pair.
+1. Check that the square isn't already face up or matched with its pair.
     2. If so, don't do anything.
-  3. If not, flip the square faceup and set it's `isFaceUp` property to true.
+    3. If not, flip the square face up and set it's `isFaceUp` property to true.
 4. Handle the game logic for when a square is flipped.

-Let's breakdown step 3. further.
+Let's breakdown step 3 further.

 ### 3. Handling Flipped Squares

 When a square is flipped, the following should happen:

 a.
-If the square is the first to be flipped faceup, save a reference to it and do nothing else.
+If the square is the first to be flipped face up, save a reference to it and do nothing else.
 b.
-If the square is the second to be flipped faceup, check if it's faceup color matches with the first square.
+If the square is the second to be flipped face up, check if it'sface upp color matches with the first square.
     c.
 If so, set the squares to matched and clear the reference of the first square.
     d.
 If not, flip both squares back to facedown and clear the reference to the first square.

 We can start by implementing the logic for when a player clicks on a square.